Sorok-Dva/freenom-auto-renew-domains/README.md

 # Freenom Auto Renew Domains

 ## Description
-This application is a scraper built with puppeteer that will send discord message with webhook to list your domains, their status and how many days it left before it needs a renew.
+This application is a scraper built with puppeteer combined to a discord bot that list your domains, their status and how many days it left before it needs a renew.
 This application will also auto renew you free domains when it's possible. (auto renewal is deactivated by default for paid domains, but in a future update you'll be able to manage auto renew with discord commands)

 It is highly recommended using this app under a process manager like pm2, as it become a background process that will run on your server.